 The external authentication feature allows to setup several external authenticators in addition to the internal one.
 All external authenticators must use the LDAP protocol.
 Support for Microsoft Active Directory is also provided.
-See figure 6.5 for a sample screenshot.
+See figure 6.5 on the next page for a sample screenshot.